definelicht/powermeter/README.md

 PowerMeter pm(50);      // Write samples directly to standard output every 50 milliseconds pm.Start();             // Start sampling
 // ...do interesting work...
-auto power = pm.Stop(); // Returns a vector<std::pair<double, double>>, where each entry
+auto power = pm.Stop(); // Returns a vector<std::tuple<Time_t, double, double>>, where each entry
-                        // contains the drawn power and supplied power.
+                        // contains the drawn power and supplied power, and Time_t is the time_point
+                        // type defined by std::chrono::high_resolution_clock
 ```

 As an optional second argument, `PowerMeter` takes an `std::ostream` where input will be written instead of storing it internally.
 This can be used to write results directly to a file: